xdevguild/awesome-multiversx-dev-resources/readme.md

 - [StackOverflow](https://stackoverflow.com/questions/tagged/elrond)

 ## Paid MultiversX content and tools

-Articles behind the paywall or tools which require payment to use them.
+Articles behind the paywall or tools that require payment to use them.

 - [RockX](https://www.rockx.com/) - 3rd party MultiversX API provider, they also have limited free plans
 - [Tatum](https://tatum.io) - 3rd party MultiversX API provider, they also have limited free plans